pomm-project/ModelManager/documentation/model_manager.rst

 Projection
 ~~~~~~~~~~

 The projection mechanism handles the content of the ``SELECT`` fields in the model queries.
-The model’s underlying database structure defines the default projection of the model class so, by default, the fields SELECTed will be the same as the underlying relation.
+The model’s underlying database structure defines the default projection of the model class so, by default, the fields selected will be the same as the underlying relation.
 This projection is changed by overloading the ``createProjection`` method.
 It is possible to add or delete fields from the projection:

 .. code:: php